 Configure Microsoft Intune Integration in Jamf Pro

 In Jamf Pro, navigate to Global Management > Conditional Access.
-Click the Edit button on the Microsoft Intune Integration tab.
+Click the Edit button on the macOS Intune Integration tab.

-Select the checkbox for Enable Microsoft Intune Integration.
+Select the check box for Enable Intune Integration for macOS.

 Provide the required information about your Azure tenant, including Location, Domain name, the Application ID, and the value for the client secret that you saved when you created the app in Azure AD.